 Abstract

 High efficiency lunate-tail swimming with high-aspect-ratio lifting surfaces has evolved in many vertebrate lineages, from fish to cetaceans.
 Baleen whales (Mysticeti) are the largest swimming animals that exhibit this locomotor strategy and present an ideal study system to examine how morphology and the kinematics of swimming scale to the largest body sizes.
 We used data from whale-borne inertial sensors coupled with morphometric measurements from aerial drones to calculate the hydrodynamic performance of oscillatory swimming in six baleen whale species (fin whale, Balaenoptera physalus; Bryde’s whale, Balaenoptera edeni; sei whale, Balaenoptera borealis; Antarctic minke whales, Balaenoptera bonaerensis; humpback whales, Megaptera novaeangliae; and blue whales, Balaenoptera musculus) ranging in body length from 5-25m.
 We find that mass-specific thrust increases with both swimming speed and body size.
-Froude efficiency, defined as the amount of mechanical work the animal does to propel itself forward, increased with swimming speed to a plateau but decreased with body size.
+Froude efficiency, defined as the ratio of useful power output to the rate of energy input (Sloop 1978), increased with swimming speed to a plateau but decreased with body size.
 This finding is contrary to previous data for smaller animals that Froude efficiency is positively related to body size.
 Although our empirically parameterized estimates for the drag of a swimming baleen whale was higher than a simple gliding model, oscillatory locomotion at this scale exhibits high Froude efficiency as in other adept swimmers.
 Our results quantify the fine-scale kinematics and hydrodynamics of routine and energetically expensive swimming modes at the largest scale.

 Introduction

 The repeated invasion of aquatic and marine environments by tetrapods over the last 250 million years has resulted in a host of convergent morphological adaptations that facilitate life in water (Kelley & Pyenson, 2015).
 Among these adaptations are the evolution of a fusiform body shape, flattened control surfaces, and sickle-shaped caudal fin to achieve high performance locomotion (Fish et al., 2008).
-These morphological adaptations are functionally analogous with other swimming animals such as thunniform fish, lamnid sharks, cetaceans, and the extinct ichthyosaurs (Motani, 2002; Donley et al., 2004; Gleiss et al., 2011).
+These morphological adaptations are functionally analogous among swimming animals such as thunniform fish, lamnid sharks, cetaceans, and the extinct ichthyosaurs (Motani, 2002; Donley et al., 2004; Gleiss et al., 2011).
 The majority of these swimmers use an oscillatory swimming style that involves side-to-side or up-and-down movement of a hydrofoil-like tail to generate lift-based thrust and overcome drag (Fish, 1998).
 Cetaceans are unique among oscillatory swimmers because of their extreme body mass, exemplified in modern baleen whales (Mysticeti), which evolved massive body sizes within the last five million years (Slater et al., 2017).

 Although the swimming performance of large whales has long been of interest to researchers (Krogh, 1934; Kermack, 1948; Bose & Lien, 1989), direct measures of their swimming kinematics and morphology have been difficult to obtain.
 Studies of cetacean swimming kinematics have typically focused on smaller and highly maneuverable odontocete species in captivity (Fish, 1993; Curren et al., 1994; Fish, 1998).
-Attempts to study mysticetes have been constrained to breathing events at the water’s surface.
-Energetic assumptions (Sumich, 1983; Parry, 1949; Blix & Folkow, 1995) and morphological measurements were limited to deceased animals that had stranded on beaches or been captured by whaling operations (Lockyer, 1976; Kahane-Rapport & Goldbogen, 2018).
+Attempts to study mysticetes and derive energetic assumptions (Sumich, 1983; Parry, 1949; Blix & Folkow, 1995) were constrained to breathing events at the water’s surface, and morphological measurements were only attainable from deceased animals that had stranded on beaches or been captured by whaling operations (Lockyer, 1976; Kahane-Rapport & Goldbogen, 2018).
 The recent development of high-resolution biologging methods now allows researchers to quantify the kinematics of free-swimming cetaceans in their natural habitats (Johnson & Tyack, 2003; Goldbogen et al., 2017a; Gough et al., 2019).
 In addition, unoccupied aircraft systems (UAS, or drone) technology has enhanced our ability to obtain precise morphological data, thereby enabling comparative and scaling analyses of form and function (Kahane-Rapport et al., 2020; Gough et al., 2019).